Traditional Napoletana pizza with San Marzano tomato, Cetara anchovies, Sicilian capers, Gaeta black olives, basil, and Coratina EVOO – no cheese

 • Careful baking

 When fermentation is rushed, dough lacks internal balance.
-When it’s given time, moisture escapes more evenly during baking, allowing the exterior to set cleanly while the interior remains airy.
+When it’s given time, moisture escapes more evenly during baking.
+That allows the exterior to set cleanly while the interior stays airy—creating crispness without becoming dry.

 • Depth of flavour